popacristina/folders_sync/README.md

       `rm replica/file`
       `cp source/file replica`

-  - All the file operations (copy/delete/update) are logged into a text file using the log function and they are also printed to the terminal.
+  - All the file operations (copy/delete/update) are logged into a text file using the **log** function and they are also printed to the terminal.

+  - The **sync_replica** function is used for the copy/delete/update operations.

+  - The **compare_2_files** is the function used for comparing 2 files with the same name by checking their hashes.